Diagnosing My Husband with Dyslexia

 6. Often loses things or puts things in strange places.
 At times, can’t remember which cupboard cups go in or which drawer pjs or socks should be in, even though they are consistently put in the same places.

-7. Drops letters and words when reading and speaking; loses place while reading, skips lines, reads words backward or reads syllables that aren’t there.
+7. Drops letters and words when reading and speaking; loses place while reading, skips lines, reads words in reverse order or reads syllables that aren’t there.

 8. Uses words that don’t make sense in the sentence; forgets how to pronounce words he once knew; spells phonetically, inconsistently.
 The spelling seems to come and go.